joshuakatt/joshuakatt/README.md

 ## Projects

+### Crazy Rydes Serverless

+The Serverless Web Application project is a scalable and secure web app built with AWS services.
+It includes a serverless backend using AWS Lambda and API Gateway, user authentication with Amazon Cognito, data storage with DynamoDB, and frontend development with AWS Amplify.
+Get started by cloning the repo, setting up AWS resources, and deploying the app for a hands-on experience.

+Check out the project: [Crazyrydes](https://github.com/joshuakatt/crazyrydes-site)

 ### Rubiks Cube Visualizer/Solver 🧊

 As a child, I always found Rubik's Cubes intriguing - the infinite faces, the twisting directions, and the challenge of solving the cube.
 I developed this 3D visualization program using Python along with NumPy and Matplotlib.